despaintroy/ECE1400-Recitation/Week 01 - Hello World/readme.md

 This covers very basic usage of the commands we used in recitation as well as a few extras that may be useful to you.
 There's a lot more you can do with them, so look these up online if you're interested!

 Tip: If you get lost in the filesystem in the command line, type `cd` (with a space after) then drag and drop a folder from Windows explorer into Cygwin.
-This will automatically paste in the correct filepath to that location
+This will automatically paste in the correct filepath to that location.

 <br>